torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 Fully validating this relationship (and repairing it if possible) requires a walk of every directory on the filesystem while holding the child locked, and while updates to the directory tree are being made.
-The coordinated inode scan provides a way to walk the filesystem without the possibility of missing an inode.
+The coordinated ianalde scan provides a way to walk the filesystem without the possibility of missing an ianalde.
 The child directory is kept locked to prevent updates to the dotdot dirent, but if the scanner fails to lock a parent, it can drop and relock both the child and the prospective parent.